 The central government of Iraq is led by three persons.
 Traditionally, the Prime Minister is Shiite, the Speaker is Sunni and the President is Kurd.
 This is a decision to symbolise the unity of the country.
 However, the Presidential function is mostly symbolic, with the Prime Minister having the most power.

 Iraqi Kurdistan has its own president.
 Two main families have been spearheading politics in Iraqi Kurdistan since the start of its struggle for autonomy, the Barzani and the Talabani.
 Those two families have often been at odds, most strikingly during the Kurdish civil war.
-The Kurdish civil war has opposed the PUK (Patriotic Union of Kurdistan) led by the Barzanis and with its headquarter in Erbil to the KDP (Kurdistan Democratic Party) led by the Talabani, with its headquarter in Sulimaniyah.
+The Kurdish civil war has opposed the PUK (Patriotic Union of Kurdistan) led by the Talabanis and with its headquarter in Sulimaniyah to the KDP (Kurdistan Democratic Party) led by the Barzanis, with its headquarter in Erbil.
 Nowadays, both parties coexists albeit often rivalling and having their own spheres of influence.
 As a tradition since, the President of Kurdistan is from the KDP and the person sent to be president of Iraq is from the KDP.
 As a side-note, it is important to mention that the politics of Iraqi Kurdistan are radically different from the politics of the other 3 regions of Kurdistan: Iranian Kurdistan, Syrian Kurdistan and Turkish Kurdistan.

 The official language of Iraq is Arabic with Iraq having its own dialect.
 In Kurdistan, the main language is Kurdish with two main dialects, Sorani and Kurmanji.
 In schools of Kurdistan, subjects are taught in Kurd and Arabic is an isolated subject.
 Islamic studies are also taught in Arabic.
 This means that it is not all Kurds that are proficient with Arabic and some have better English (another language part of the compulsory curriculum) than Arabic.
 Likewise and perhaps more understandably, the Arab majority generally do not speak Kurdish.